🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 7. Pronunciation Editor

 The Pronunciation Editor fixes that.
+You teach the tool how to say specific words.

 8. Text Filtering

-This makes the listening experience much smoother.
+This makes listening to research papers and web pages much smoother.

 9. Cross-Platform Use

-NaturalReader allows users to continue listening across devices with a single account.
+You can continue listening across devices with a single account.
+Start on your laptop.
+Finish on your phone.

 NaturalReader Pricing